• Templates

 Always Start Fresh

 Starting your workday with a browser open to a million tabs will only remind you of everything you couldn’t finish the day before.
 Try to close all your tabs and shut down your computer at the end of your workday—this will help you clear your mind.
+It’s easy to think you may need those tabs tomorrow, but really think about it.
+Most likely, you don’t need that tab ever again.
+And even if you do, you can open it up more quickly than if you had to search for it among all those other open tabs.
 Don't forget to tidy up your desk.

 Now you’re ready to feel the Qi and hack your productivity!
 Good luck!